 Cheapest car insurance quotes after a DUI in Georgia

-Auto-Owners offers the cheapest car insurance for drivers with a DUI in Georgia, with an average premium of just $127 per month for liability-only insurance.
+In Georgia, Auto-Owners offers the cheapest car insurance for drivers with a DUI, with liability-only coverage averaging $91 per month.

 Insurance Company | Average Monthly Quote: Liability Only |